UPDATED: February 16, 2023

 Each player is required to have their own batting helmet.

-There may also be separate pitching clinics.
-This is a chance to come learn how to pitch or work on new techniques and get ready for the season.
 We are also looking at the possibility of running an "intro to baseball" indoor clinics so that new players in minor and major can come out and learn basics before the season starts.
 These dates are still to be determined depending on coaches availability and if we have interest in running these clinics.

 Rules for indoor sessions: